NLnetLabs/krill/doc/development/multi_user/authentication.md

 In the OpenIDConnectAuthProvider case we also need to remember a sensitive access token issued by the provider.
 That token must not be leaked to unauthorized parties.
-User attributes that are used for authorization but marked as "hidden" so that they are not displayed by Krill web user interface in the client browser are also part of the encrypted structured bearer token and could potentially contain sensistive information.
+User attributes that are used for authorization but marked as "hidden" so that they are not displayed by the Krill web user interface in the client browser are also part of the encrypted structured bearer token and could potentially contain sensistive information.

 As such we use the encrypted structured bearer token approach for both the `ConfigFileAuthProvider` and the `OpenIDConnectAuthProvider`.